College Leadership Team

 Dr Tuite was born in Townsville and was educated at St Joseph’s, Townsville; Lourdes Hill College, Brisbane; and St Margaret Mary’s College, Townsville.
 A believer in life-long education, she has a Doctorate of Education, Masters of Educational Leadership, Bachelor of Arts, and Certificate of Teaching, and continues to grow her knowledge of all things educational through conferences and professional development opportunities.

 Dr Tuite contributes to the growth of Catholic education generally and education in particular through her membership of various committees and networks.
-She is President of the Association of Catholic Secondary Schools Queensland, past President of the Catholic Secondary Principals Association Queensland, Board Director of Catholic Secondary Principals Australia 2011-2015, Board Chair Horizons Caboolture, a member of Worklinks Inc, member of the Congregation of Religious Australia Education Committee, and representative of Religious Institute Schools on the Queensland Catholic Education Commission.
+She is past President of both the Association of Catholic Secondary Schools Queensland and the Catholic Secondary Principals Association Queensland, Board Director of Catholic Secondary Principals Australia 2011-2015, Board Chair Horizons Caboolture, Board Member of Catholic Professional Standards Limited, a member of Worklinks Inc, member of the Congregation of Religious Australia Education Committee, and representative of Religious Institute Schools on the Queensland Catholic Education Commission.
 Dr Tuite is a member of the Queensland Curriculum and Assessment Authority Steering Committee for Senior Schooling Review, and a member of the Association of Heads of Independent Schools and the Australasian Alliance of Girls’ Schools.

 Dr Tuite has a strong belief in the importance of educating young women within the context of Catholic Franciscan education to ensure they make a significant contribution to whatever arena of life within which they choose to live and work.